CascadeOS/CascadeOS/libraries/sdf/sdf.md

 An array of instruction addresses (`leu64`) sorted in ascending order.

-The index of the address is the index into the location program states of the state that is an efficent start point for the location program for that address.
+The index of the address corresponds to the index within the location program states for the state for that address, this serves as an efficient starting point for the location program closer to the target address.

-__TODO: The above is badly written.__

-Aligned to `8` bytes.

 ## Location Program States

 An array of `LocationProgramState` structures.

 States are referenced by index.

-Aligned to `8` bytes.

 #### Location Program State (`LocationProgramState`)
 | offset | name | type | description |